 What are pigments?

-The first term you have to understand when you are purchasing oil paints as a beginner artist, is pigment.
+The first term you have to understand when you are purchasing oil paint colors as a beginner artist, is pigment.
 It is the pigments in the paint that gives the paint its color.
 Traditionally they were usually made from minerals or plants.
 Now many modern chemicals are used.

 Paints can be made from just one pigment, or more often, from two or three different pigments.
 This can make choosing your palette even more confusing.
 Manufacturers usually give you the names of the pigments in their oil paint on their website.
 This is useful when you get more experienced and want to extend your painting palette.
 When choosing oil paints for beginners it is better to select those with a single pigment so that you can better understand how each pigment behaves..